Neri Colmenares: Committee assignments

 During the 15th Congress, he was a member of the Joint Congressional Oversight Committee on Automated Elections and Vice-Chairman of the House Suffrage Committee and member of the Foreign Affairs, Defense, Natural Resources, Trade and Industry, Constitutional Amendment, Local Government, Human Rights, and Revision of Laws Committees.

-He was a member of the Committee on Rules and was the Senior Deputy Minority Leader in the 16th Congress.
+He was a member of the Committee on Rules.

 As organizer

 Colmenares presently holds the following positions: